-Nature Air offers flights out of the international airport in San Jose.
-The flight only takes 20 minutes and it is a wonderful way to see the country from the air.
-These guys are little more eco friendly, and just friendlier in general...
-After the flight you will need to get a shuttle to get the lodge ($80) or you can have a rental car waiting for you...
+Flights are out of the international airport in San Jose, Arenal or Liberia to the town of Quepos The flights only take 20 minutes and it is a wonderful way to see the country from the air.
+After the flight you will need to get a shuttle to get the lodge ($85) or you can have a rental car waiting for you...

 Private Shuttle Bus

 |3.5 hours||A Private shuttle bus will pick you up the international airport or any your hotel in San Jose or and drop you off at the lodge.
 This is the most convienient way, and probably the fastest way to get to Rafiki!|